howardt12345/service-novigrad/README.md

 - Customer receives a notification when their request is accepted/rejected.
 - Employee receives a notification when a new request is made to their branch.
 (Additional feature)

-The Sample Customer credenntials are:
+The Sample Customer credentials are:
 ```
 email: customer@novigrad.com
 password: customer